 External attack surface management

-Uncover your known and unknown digital assets like a hacker would and reduce application risks with quantified attack surface exposure
+Our attack surface management tool uncover your known and unknown digital assets like a hacker would and reduce application risks with quantified attack surface exposure

 Mapping your web application attack surface